 A person who operates a vehicle while his or her license is suspended, barred, or revoked will face possible jail time, fines, and an extended driver’s license suspension.

 Suspended.
 Driving while suspended is a simple misdemeanor.
-Convicted persons will face a $65 to $600 fine and up to 30 days in jail.
+Convicted persons will face a $250 to $1,500 fine and up to 30 days in jail.
 Most convictions will result in an additional driver’s license suspension similar to the one originally imposed.
-In addition to normal simple misdemeanor fines, the judge will impose a second fine of $250 to $1,500.

 DUI-related.
 Violators whose license was suspended due to a DUI will be guilty of a serious misdemeanor.
-Convicted motorist face up to one year in jail and a fine of $315 to $1,875.
-Violators will also face an additional $1,000 fine, will have the original suspension period doubled, and have their vehicle impounded.
+Convicted motorist face up to one year in jail and a fine of $1,000.
+Violators will have their original suspension period doubled and their vehicle impounded.

 Habitual violator.
 Persons who are convicted of driving while suspended three times within six years are considered habitual violators.
 Habitual violators are barred from receiving a license for two to six years and may face prison time for any future violations.